WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 trainModel <- function(model) {

              model %>% fit_generator(train_data,
-                                     steps_per_epoch = 2,
+                                     steps_per_epoch = train_data$n/train_data$batch_size,
-                                     epochs = 2,
+                                     epochs = 20,
                                      validation_data = valid_data,
-                                     validation_steps = 5)
+                                     validation_steps = valid_data$n/valid_data$batch_size)
   return(model)
 }
 ```
 What is important here is that we *have to* use `fit_generator` instead of `fit`, because the prepared data will be passed on by generators.
 There are two arguments in `fit_generator` worth mentioning: `steps_per_epoch` and `validation_steps`.
 Their value is supposed to be set to number of samples divided by a batch size of the training and validation sets respectively.
 Of course, both arguments should be integers.
+You need to be careful while setting `epochs` too.
+Too many may result in overfitting, while too few in underfitting.

 3. `evaluateModel` - it simply evaluates the model on the testing data generator.
 It classifies the data and then compares the results with the real labels.
 As a result, we get accuracy and loss of our model stored in a data frame.